axoflow/axosyslog-charts/README.md

   </picture>
 </p>

+## Archived

+*This repo moved to https://github.com/axoflow/axosyslog.
+Please use the helm charts provided there.*

 # AxoSyslog Helm Charts - a cloud-native distribution of syslog-ng by Axoflow

 This repository contains various [Helm charts](https://helm.sh/docs/topics/charts/) for syslog-ng.
 You can use these charts to install the [AxoSyslog - cloud-ready syslog-ng images](https://github.com/axoflow/axosyslog-docker) created and maintained by [Axoflow](https://axoflow.com).